nepalcodes/nepalingo/README.md

             <img src="README-photos/saphalupreti.jpg" alt="Image of Saphal Upreti"/>
         </td>
         <td>
-            Saphal Upreti is a recent high school graduate from Nepal.
+            Saphal Upreti is an incoming freshman at Mississippi State University, double majoring in Computer Science and Business.
 His hobbies includes watching movies, gaming, occasionally listening and producing music and participating in hackathons.
-He has his interests in computer science and business.
 In his free time, he likes to work on different side projects and spend time with his friends and family.
         </td>
     </tr>
 </table>